 You could start by estimating portion sizes using the portion conversion method.
 Portion conversion involves estimating the volume of a serving of food by comparing it to a common object such as your fist, a soft drink can, or a milk carton, and then converting the volume into a carbohydrate count based on the typical carbohydrate content for a known amount of that type of food, according to Diabetes Self-Management.

-For example, you know that one cup of cooked pasta contains about 40 grams of carbohydrate.
-You estimate that the portion of pasta you’re about to eat is 1 1/2 cups by visually comparing the amount of pasta on your plate to a 12-ounce soft drink can.
-You then do the math (40 grams x 1 1/2 cups) to determine that you’re about to eat 60 grams of carbohydrates.
+For example, you might know that one cup of cooked pasta contains about 40 grams of carbohydrate.
+You estimate that the portion of pasta you've been given is 1 1/2 cups by visually comparing the amount of pasta on your plate to a 12-ounce soft drink can.
+You then do the math (40 grams x 1 1/2 cups) to determine that eating what's on your plate would mean consuming 60 grams of carbohydrates.